smartboxgroup/smartbox-skeleton/docs/pages/_samples/2SyncFlow.md

 ---
-title: Create a new sync flow
+name: Create a new sync flow
 permalink: samples/syncflow
 ---